OJUG/ojug.github.io/welcome.md

 permalink: /welcome/
 ---

-Join us on our Meetup.com group for RSVPs and meeting announcments! [https://www.meetup.com/omahajava/](https://www.meetup.com/omahajava/)
+Join us on our Luma group for RSVPs and meeting announcments! [https://lu.ma/omahajava](https://lu.ma/omahajava)

 We are very grateful to all of our sponsors.